DataDog/datadog-aas-linux/README.md

 > The AAS Linux Wrapper is now **deprecated**.
 >It will continue to receive layer bumps but no new features.
 > It will be retired on March 1, 2026, at which point no further updates will be provided.
+> You can continue to use the wrapper after March 1, 2026.
+However, no further updates, fixes, or support will be provided beyond that point.
 >
 > We strongly recommend switching to the [sidecar instrumentation method](https://docs.datadoghq.com/serverless/azure_app_service/linux_code) as soon as possible.